(The case of Lizzie Borden and other Murderous Women)

 The story of Lizzie Borden is perhaps one of the most mysterious crimes in American History.
 On a warm Thursday morning, August 4th, 1892, a horrid double axe murder occurred that would stain lives, leave a local community stunned and spark imaginations for over a century.

-Twenty-five years ago is when my obsession started and I became fascinated with the story of Lizzie Borden.
-Like others, I have read books, I have watched lots of documentaries, TV shows and movies, listened to lots of ideas and scenarios and still found myself wanting more.
+My obsession started twenty-five years ago when I became fascinated with the story of Lizzie Borden.
+Like others, I have read books, watched lots of documentaries, tv shows and movies, listened to lots of ideas and scenarios and still found myself wanting more.

-I am a psychology major, with a concentration in forensic psychology.
-I have always been interested in unsolved crime, and always asking the question, what makes a person commit murder?
-How does a person get to a point that they want to kill?
+As a psychology major with a concentration in forensic psychology, I have always been interested in unsolved crime.
+What makes a person want to commit murder?
+How does a person get to the point that they want to kill?

 Some of the most famous serial killers were: Ted Bundy who was handsome, charismatic and confessed to thirty homicides.
 John Wayne Gacy, who buried twenty-six victims in the basement of his house while married to a homemaker.
 These were horrible men, the worst of the worst, who would randomly select anyone and kill them.
 They were labeled as lust murderers.
 People that knew them said most of the time, they seemed normal.